isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Don't use a `throw` as simply an alternative way of returning a value from a function.

+##### Exception

-**Exception**: Some systems, such as hard-real time systems require a guarantee that an action is taken in a (typically short) constant maximum time known before execution starts.
+Some systems, such as hard-real time systems require a guarantee that an action is taken in a (typically short) constant maximum time known before execution starts.
 Such systems can use exceptions only if there is tool support for accurately predicting the maximum time to recover from a `throw`.

 **See also**: [RAII](#Re-raii)